Connect with us

 The government has set tough financial conditions for builders seeking tenders under the 10,000-kilometre roads annuity programme.

-Bidders will now be required to demonstrate their ability to raise at least 70 per cent of construction funds before they can be awarded a contact.
+Bidders will now be required to demonstrate their ability to raise at least 70 per cent of construction funds before they can be awarded a contract.

 Under the new financing model christened annuity financing framework, a contractor who wins a road construction bid will be required to design and raise funds for the project.
 The contractor will also be required to maintain the road for between five and eight years.